 the two share the common trait of being places where one indulges one’s illicit desires / fantasies / fetishes.

-the red light district is an independent toronto-based theatre collective formed in 2006 with the aim of radically reimagining classic texts (famous and forgotten).
+the red light district is an independent toronto-based theatre-making-thing formed in 2006 with the aim of radically reimagining classic texts (famous and forgotten).

 we are here to engage in an interrogative dialectic over the little dash between yes and no.